DenverCoder1/github-readme-streak-stats/docs/themes.md

 You can now customize your stats card with the interactive [Demo Site](https://streak-stats.demolab.com/demo/) or by customizing the [url parameters](/README.md#-options).

 If you would like to share your theme with others, feel free to open an issue/pull request!

+Note: When submitting a new theme, make sure the name is all lowercase.
+Hyphens are allowed between words, but there should be no underscores.
+On the demo site, you can export a list of colors from the advanced section by clicking "Export to PHP".